This post was updated on August 15th, 2022

-Various compounds found in tea have health benefits for women with PCOS.
+Various compounds found in tea have health benefits for women with polycystic ovary syndrome.
 But the strength of the effect is small.
 Drinking tea has other benefits though, so it makes sense to enjoy it.

 While certain PCOS teas may help a little, dietary change can be huge.
 The mechanisms of action are similar, but the size of the effects greatly differ.